MehmetMHY/cha/README.md

 ## Overview

-Cha is an open-source command-line tool that simplifies interactions with AI models from OpenAI and Anthropic.
+Cha is an open-source command-line tool that simplifies interactions with AI models from OpenAI.
 It allows users to efficiently engage with powerful language models directly from their terminal, enhancing development workflows.

 [Watch the demo](https://www.youtube.com/watch?v=zRnMu6OHNtU) to see Cha in action!

 ## Features

-- **CLI Chat Interface**: Communicate with OpenAI's and Anthropic's models via commands `cha` and `cla`
+- **CLI Chat Interface**: Communicate with OpenAI's models via commands `cha`
 - **Web and YouTube Scraping**: Extract YouTube video transcripts, web pdfs, and general web content.
 - **Multi-line Input Mode**: Simplifies complex input directly into the CLI.
 - **Interactive and Non-interactive Modes**: Tailor your experience.